funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 Configured value: 'end'
         -p PROCESSES, --processes PROCESSES
                                 Set the number of simultaneous processes to use while using multiple processes.
-                                If omitted, the number of available CPU cores will be used instead.
+                                If omited, the number of available CPU cores will be used instead.
                                 Configured value: 25

     CI / CD: